pongnatel/DataStructureProject/README.md

 Step 2: Create a test string for guessing, and always fill it with the max_freq_char

 Step 3: Loop through each position in the test string and find the correct letter in correct position.
-        For each postion, the worse case is 3 guesses (can be optimized to 2 guesses)
+        For each position, always prioritize letter from more to less frequency

 ### Testing
-Has an average of 24.5 guesses for 1000 runs
+- Has an average of 20.9 guesses for 1000 runs
+- Never exceed 26 guesses for a password

-### Files
+### Implementation
- SecretKeyGuess2 is the main solution
+- Object Letter is used to store the character and its frequency
+- Object LetterArray is used to store all letters used to guess, providing sorting function, gettter, add, minus frequency...
+- Class SecreKeyGuess to perform the guessing